shubhampokhrel81/Bank-Loan-Data-Analysis-SQL-Power-BI/README.md

 # Bank_Loan_Project
 Finance Domain | Bank Loan Analysis

 This repository contains the code and documentation for the Customized Bank Loan Report project.
-Below you'll find the problem statement in `problem_statement.md` and an overview of the solution implemented using SQL and Power BI.
+Below you'll find the domain knowledge in 'domain_knowledge.md', problem statement in `problem_statement.md` and an overview of the solution implemented using SQL and Power BI.

+## Domain Knowledge

+To read the domain knowledge, please refer to [domain_knowledge.md](domain_knowledge.md).

 ## Problem Statement